 Hormones play an important part in your overall wellness—they regulate everything from metabolism and growth to your response to stress.
 Follicle-stimulating hormone (FSH) plays an important role in sexual development and function, especially with regards to a woman's ovarian reserve (egg quantity).
 If you’re curious about what FSH is and how follicle-stimulating hormone relates to menopause, read on to learn more.

-Want to better understand if your ovarian reserve may be normal for your age?
-Shop the Everlywell at-home Ovarian Reserve Test and get digital results days after you mail your sample to the lab for testing.
+Want to better understand if your reproductive hormone levels may be normal?
+Shop the Everlywell at-home Fertility Test and get digital results days after you mail your sample to the lab for testing.

 Follicle-stimulating hormone, or FSH, is the hormone released by the pituitary gland in the brain that tells the ovary it is time to mature eggs, produce estrogen, and get the eggs ready for ovulation.